Advisory Opinion 39

 The Committee believes that a court reporter has an ethical and professional responsibility to timely produce the transcript when it is requested.
 This ethical obligation to produce the transcript takes precedence over any internal dispute between the reporter and agency owner.

 If the transcript is not produced in a timely manner, the litigants are being denied access to the judicial record which may jeopardize their lawsuit.
-This practice violates Provision 1 of the Code of Ethics.
+This practice violates Provision 1 of the Code of Professional Ethics.
 Provision 1 requires the court reporter to be “fair … toward each participant in all aspects of reported proceedings.”

-Further, the Committee considers financial disputes that result in the transcript being “held hostage” by the court reporter, knowing that the litigants may be harmed by the refusal to provide the record, is also a violation of Provision 9 of the Code of Ethics, which requires the court reporter to maintain the integrity of the court reporting profession.
+Further, the Committee considers financial disputes that result in the transcript being “held hostage” by the court reporter, knowing that the litigants may be harmed by the refusal to provide the record, is also a violation of Provision 9 of the Code of Professional Ethics, which requires the court reporter to maintain the integrity of the court reporting profession.

 The disputes between court reporters and agency owners are issues that are best addressed in a written contract that details payment arrangements and transcript production while the reporter is with the firm and also what happens after the court reporter leaves the agency.